 Important details about the journey

-- Schedule: The train departs from the Lleida-Pirineus station, in Lleida city, at 10:40 am and reaches La Pobla de Segur at 12:35 pm.
+🗓 Schedule: The train departs from the Lleida-Pirineus station, in Lleida city, at 10:40 am and reaches La Pobla de Segur at 12:35 pm.
 Later, the train departs from La Pobla de Segur at 5 pm and arrives at Lleida at 7 pm.
-More info here.
+Check the train’s website for more info.

 With the Tren dels Llacs ticket, you can come back on the same day or up to six days later if you plan on exploring the area and would like to spend one or more nights there.
 The Tren dels Llacs ticket also allows you to travel back to Lleida on the regular scheduled train service.